-- Complete series or panoramic x-rays capture all of your child's teeth. - These are covered once every three years from treatment date. - If any number or combination of x-rays are billed for the same date of service and the cost equals or exceeds the allowed fee for a complete series, it will be paid as a complete series.
-If you have already had a complete series paid for within the last five years it will not be covered, and you will be responsible for the cost.
+- Complete series or panoramic x-rays capture all of your child's teeth. - These are covered once every three years from treatment date. - If your child has multiple x-rays on the same day, and the fee for those x-rays is more than a complete series, then the complete series will be allowed.

-X-rays - periapical
+> X-rays - periapical

-- Periapical x-rays show the entire tooth, from the chewing surface to below the gums to the tip of the root. - These are covered when dentally appropriate.
+• Periapical x-rays show the entire tooth, from the chewing surface to below the gums to the tip of the root.

+• These are covered when dentally appropriate.